 Toronto & York Region Labour Council

 The Labour Council is comprised of all affiliated locals across the labour movement in the Toronto and York region.
 It meets once per month.
-CUPE 3903 is entitled to 12 delegates elected for a one-year term.
+The number of delegates CUPE 3903 is entitled to is dependent on our membership numbers.
+Delegates are elected for a one-year term.
 Honorarium: $250.

 Trans Fund Committee

 The Trans Feminist Action Caucus (TFAC) establishes a Trans Fund Committee to oversee the CUPE 3903 Trans Fund.
 The Committee will consist of three members of the Caucus selected annually.
 Their responsibilities will include advertising and promoting the Fund, receiving and reviewing applications, adjudicating applications and determining disbursements as per the Trans Fund policies and procedures, and liaising with the Executive and Trustees to ensure timely disbursement of awarded funds and the safe and confidential provision of records required for accounting purposes, as negotiated between the Committee and Executive with a view toward ensuring the safety and confidentiality of applicants.
 Honorarium: for further details TFAC can be reached at TFAC.firstname.lastname@example.org.
 The committee can be reached at email@example.com.

 One trustee is elected each year, and sits for a three-year term (in other words, the committee has a total of three members).
 The trustees review and audit the union’s accounts to ensure compliance with all legal requirements and to ensure transparent and legitimate usage of all union funds.
 The audit is carried out at the end of the fiscal year, and most meetings are held in April or May.
 Honorarium: $1000 per member per year.

 Members: Tka Pinnock (term ends 2024), Beheshta Sharifi (term ends 2025), Kevin Donaldson (term ends 2026).